phylum-dev/phylum-ci/README.md

 The options for `phylum-init`, automatically updated to be current for the latest release:

-> **HINT:** Click on the image to bring up the raw SVG file, which should allow for search and copy/paste functionality.
+> **HINT:** Click on the image to bring up the SVG file, which should allow for search and copy/paste functionality.

 ![phylum-init options](https://raw.githubusercontent.com/phylum-dev/phylum-ci/main/docs/img/phylum-init_options.svg)